 Mentoring During the Summer REU Program

 A typical week for an intern in the program involves a Monday-morning, on-campus workshop at which students learn the variety professional development skills, including short courses in laboratory- and bio-safety; and training in research design and analysis, verbal and written presentation techniques, scientific writing, preparing a curriculum vitae, meeting presentations, and public speaking.
 Students will be exposed to scientists who work in university and governmental labs which emphasize environmental biology.
 Monday afternoons will often be used for field trips to various labs, governmental agencies and field sites to observe Hawaiian natural history and on-going field research projects.
 The remainder of each week will typically be spent in the lab doing research and interacting with other undergraduate students, graduate students and post-doctoral fellows.
-All mentors are typically have an “open door” policy in which the interns can come to them almost anytime.
-Most lab groups have weekly meetings in which all participants present their week’s work, including any success and problems encountered, and the groups, as a whole, discuss them.
+All mentors typically have an “open door” policy in which the interns can come to them almost anytime.
+Most lab groups have weekly meetings in which all participants present their week’s work, including any successes and problems encountered, and the groups, as a whole, discuss them.
 The REU interns will become regular participants in these weekly meetings.
 Weekends are generally reserved for free time and planned social events to increase bonds among the interns and between the interns and their mentors.
-However, some interns may find it necessary to go their labs on occasionally weekends to take measurements, feed their experimental animals, etc.
+However, some interns may find it necessary to go their labs on occasional weekends to take measurements, feed their experimental animals, etc.

 An important product from the summer internship is the scientific paper that each intern must prepare.
 This paper, written in the style of a manuscript for submission to a professional journal, will present the background for the intern’s project, the questions/hypotheses addressed, the methods used, the results, and a discussion of the results in the light of previously published research on the topic and the significance of the work.
 This paper must be completed, approved by the intern’s mentor, and submitted to the Project Director before the intern returns home.
 Receipt of a final stipend check is dependent on meeting this requirement.